ethitter/Redis-Page-Cache/README.md

 ### Benchmark
 ------
-I welcome you to compare the page load times of this caching system with other popular Caching plugins such as [Wp Super Cache](http://wordpress.org/plugins/wp-super-cache/) and [W3 Total Cache](http://wordpress.org/plugins/w3-total-cache/)
+I welcome you to compare the page load times of this caching system with other popular Caching plugins such as [WP Super Cache](http://wordpress.org/plugins/wp-super-cache/) and [W3 Total Cache](http://wordpress.org/plugins/w3-total-cache/)

 With a fresh WordPress install:

-Wp Super Cache
+WP Super Cache
 ```
 Page generated in 0.318 seconds.
 ```